iga-g/portfolio/README.md

 ## Roadmap

-I think the best development for my portfolio will be creating new projects which I could add and show publicly.
+I think the best development for my portfolio will be creating new projects which I could add to it and show publicly.

 ## Authors and acknowledgment